Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 10-no_more_js has a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-The file 11-directories has ascript that counts the number of directories and sub-directories in the current directory The file 12-newest_files has ascript that displays the 10 newest files in the current directory
+The file 11-directories has ascript that counts the number of directories and sub-directories in the current directory The file 12-newest_files has ascript that displays the 10 newest files in the current directory The file 11-directories has a script that counts the number of directories and sub-directories in the current directory